 Minority Shareholder Rights

-What Minority Shareholders Need to Know About Common Forms of Oppression
+The Rights of Minority Shareholders When Faced With Common Forms of Oppression

 When companies face business disputes, or when shareholders decide they want to sell their interest in the business and move onto new ventures, minority shareholders can often be limited in their ability to have a voice in the business, as well as to receive fair compensation when they decide to leave.

 Indeed, many minority shareholders face abuse and oppression at the hands of majority shareholders in the business with controlling interests in the company.
 Minority shareholders need to understand common forms of oppression that affect individuals in their position, and they also need to know about ways that they can move to ensure their own participation in the management of the company and in asserting rights when disputes arise.

 At Lindquist Wood Edwards LLP, our business law attorneys in Dallas are committed to serving clients who are engaged in partnership disputes and need assistance with business dissolution, including minority shareholders.
 With years of experience handling cases related to minority shareholder oppression, we understand the need for fair business practices, and we can discuss strategies with you for maintaining an interest in the business.

 What is a Minority Shareholder, and Why Are Minority Shareholders Oppressed By Majority Shareholders?

 The term “minority shareholder” in a closely held Texas business refers to a shareholder who does not have sufficient interest in the company to have control in relation to majority shareholders.

 In some businesses, there is a single majority shareholder who exercises significant power over the company, while many other businesses have multiple shareholders whose interests in the business allow them to have control over business management, the board of directors, and other significant aspects and features of the business.

 It is important to recognize that minority shareholders are still defined as such even when there are so many minority shareholders that, together, they may control a majority of the shares in the business.